 Composting Made Easy

-In addition to water, your compost pile should be made up of so-called “browns”—materials such as dead leaves, branches and twigs—and “greens,” which include grass clippings and produce waste.
+Your compost pile should be made up of so-called browns—materials such as dead leaves, branches and twigs—and greens, which include grass clippings and produce waste.

 That pile may look motionless, but it is actually a menagerie of living microbes working to break down organic matter and produce carbon dioxide, water, heat and humus, the soil-enriching end product.